digital-chemistry-laboratory/morfeus/docs/local_force.rst

 Recommended input
 #################

-The table below summarizes the recommended input to Steriplus from the supported programs.
+The table below summarizes the recommended input to morfeus from the supported programs.
 More details are given below.

 .. table:: Recommended input.